-InDesign Really Slow?
+Is InDesign Running Really Slow?
 Here’s how to fix it

-I searched Google and found lots and a lot of tutorials and tips to optimize Indesign performance.
+I searched Google and found lots and lots of tutorials and tips to optimize InDesign performance.
+In this article, I listed those optimization tips.

 1. Turn OFF Preflight Check

-The Preflight monitors the documents and catches the issues in overset texts, missing links, missing fonts, etc., So removing this helps in making your document editing faster.
+The Preflight monitors the documents and catches issues in overset texts, missing links, missing fonts, etc., So removing this helps make your document editing faster.

 • Tap on Windows -> Output -> Preflight.

-Shortcut Key: Ctrl+Alt+Shift+F. To open the Preflight dialogue box.
+Shortcut Key: Ctrl+Alt+Shift+F. To open the Preflight dialog box,

 2. Set the Default Performance to Typical

-Reducing display performance helps Indesign to get its speed.
+Reducing display performance helps Indesign get its speed.

 • Go to Edit Menu and scroll down to choose Preferences.